perebaj/jjhandbook/books/seven-concurrency-models-in-seven-weeks.md

 ## Mutual exclusion

 This behavior it's about trying to use the threads-lock model to ensure that only one thread can access data at a time, this behavior can go wrong, including *race conditions* and *deadlocks*

+We avoid this through locks, which can be held by only a single thread at a time

+# Perils of threads and locks

+- Race conditions
+- deadlock
+- memory visibility